HTML Introduction

 Continue with HTML Basic for document structure and common tags, then learn CSS for styling and JavaScript for interactivity.
 Practice building small pages like a personal profile or a simple blog layout.

-Edit any example from this page in the live Try It editor.
+Edit the starter example in the live Try It editor, then continue to HTML Basic.

 About the author